pgngp/guess-number/README.md

 1. Download the code into the root web directory using the command-line using `git clone https://github.com/pgngp/guess-number.git` or by downloading the zip from [here](https://github.com/pgngp/guess-number/archive/master.zip) and unpacking it.
-2. Change to the project directory and then run `composer install` to install PhpUnit.
+2. Change to the project directory and then run `composer install` to install PhpUnit and other dependencies.
+3. Run unit tests using `php vendor/bin/phpunit tests`.
-3. Start the built-in PHP server by running `php bin/console server:start <IP_ADDRESS>:<PORT>`.
+4. Start the built-in PHP server by running `php bin/console server:start <IP_ADDRESS>:<PORT>`.
-4. In a web browser, go to `<IP_ADDRESS>:<PORT>/guess` to access the game.
+5. In a web browser, go to `<IP_ADDRESS>:<PORT>/guess` to access the game.

-### Run Unit Tests
-From the project directory in the command-line, run `php vendor/bin/phpunit tests`.

 ### Implementation Details
 The UI is implemented using JavaScript and jQuery in `web/js/guess.js`.
 When